Operation Atalanta: Highlights

+In March 2024, a vessel was deployed to track the hijacked MV Abdullah off the coats of Somalia.

+Between 26 May and 1 June 2025, Antonio Marceglia and Reina Sofia visited Mumbai Port while operating under EUNAVFOR Atalanta.
+The port visit was followed by a military exercise with the Indian Navy.

 Deployed units

 Vessels

-The following vessels are part of EU NAVFOR's current fleet in Operation Atalanta as of 15 February 2022.
+The following vessels were part of EU NAVFOR's fleet in Operation Atalanta.
 Operation Atalanta has the task force designator Task Force 465.

-Refer to EUNAVFOR.EU website for current list of deployed units.

 Aircraft

-As of May 2021 the following aircraft are currently deployed with the European Union Naval Force – Operation Atalanta.
+As of May 2021 the following aircraft were deployed with the European Union Naval Force – Operation Atalanta.

 Vessels and aircraft in former rotation periods

 The following vessels have, among others, been committed to the Operation as of 15 May 2021.